One Identity and Digital Humanities

 |"The Merciful Heart" by Brian Ernest Brown, OSH - The Painting Bishop|

-The "To Love the World So Well" website is about branding, writing, sharing, exploring, discovering, journeying, celebrating, creating, playing, and praying.
+The "To Love So Well The World" website is about branding, writing, sharing, exploring, discovering, journeying, celebrating, creating, playing, and praying.
 It's a place and a space for me to explore the digital humanities of our time as well as my place, our place, in them and so much more.

 That's what it's about but how did I, and now you dear reader, get here?
 I'm sure we'll be exploring that very question throughout the blog itself but in short...